Airbus A330 MRTT: Design and development

+A330 MRTT+

+In November 2023, Airbus began derisking studies for an updated MRTT based on the A330neo, noting that A330-200 production ended in 2018 and very few airframes remain available for MRTT use.
+In particular, the company is studying the feasibility of fitting the pods for the probe-and-drogue refuelling system onto the A330neo's new wing.

+The new variant, dubbed MRTT+, was announced at the 2024 Farnborough Air Show.
+Based on the A330-800, and powered by Rolls-Royce Trent 7000 engines, the MRTT+ achieves 8% better fuel efficiency than the original MRTT.

 Operational history

-The A330 MRTT has been ordered by Australia, France, the United Kingdom, the United Arab Emirates, Saudi Arabia, Singapore, South Korea, Canada, and by NATO in a multi-nation deal.
+The A330 MRTT has been ordered by Australia, France, the United Kingdom, the United Arab Emirates, Saudi Arabia, Singapore, South Korea, Spain, Canada, and by NATO in a multi-nation deal.
 Australia was the launch customer for the A330 MRTT.
+According to Airbus, the A330 MRTT has more than 90% in air-to-air refueling aircraft market outside the United States.

 Australia

 Designated as KC-30A, the RAAF A330 MRTTs are equipped with both an Aerial Refuelling Boom System (ARBS) and two Cobham 905E under-wing refuelling pods.
 They are powered by two General Electric CF6-80E1A3 engines and are configured to carry up to 270 passengers plus 34,000 kilograms of cargo.
-Australia initially arranged to procure four MRTTS with an option to obtain a fifth; this option for a fifth was exercised to allow for two simultaneous deployments of two aircraft, the fifth being for contingency coverage.
+Australia initially arranged to procure four MRTTs with an option to obtain a fifth; this option for a fifth was exercised to allow for two simultaneous deployments of two aircraft, the fifth being for contingency coverage.
 Australian KC-30As are operated by No. 33 Squadron RAAF, based at RAAF Base Amberley near Brisbane in Queensland.

 In 2005, the RAAF expected deliveries to begin in 2008 and end in 2010.
 Deliveries fell two years behind schedule, partly due to boom development issues.
 On 30 May 2011, KC-30A RAAF serial A39-003, the third converted A330, arrived at RAAF Base Amberley and was formally handed over on 1 June 2011, thus becoming the first MRTT to be delivered to an end user.
 The second, A39-002, was handed over on 22 June 2011.
 On 3 December 2012, the fifth KC-30A was delivered to the RAAF.
-While the first conversion was performed in Spain, Qantas Defence Services converted the other four RAAF A330-200s at its Brisbane facility on behalf of EADS.
+While the first conversion was performed in Spain, Qantas Defence Services converted the other four RAAF A330-200s at its Brisbane airport facility on behalf of EADS.
 In July 2013, there were reportedly delays to the KC-30A's full service entry due to refuelling issues, such as the hose-and-drogue system passing too much fuel.